Internet-Draft OAuth Mission Consent Evidence August 2026

 11.1.
 Rendering Confusion

 The primary threat is rendering confusion: the Approver sees one thing while the Mission records another.
 This profile mitigates that by committing a structured disclosure object to the same Mission anchors used for authority, so a disclosure that understates the Authority Set is detectable in audit.
-It does not eliminate the threat: a rendering layer that displays pixels inconsistent with the structured disclosure it commits remains outside any server-side commitment (Section 1).
-The assurance ladder of Section 6 is how a deployment reduces this threat by degree: deterministic rendering makes the intended form re-renderable (Rung 1), and the experimental rungs (Appendix A) bind an attested renderer (Rung 2) or the Approver's own authenticator (Rung 3).
-A deployment that needs assurance that the Approver approved a specific disclosure SHOULD evaluate Rung 3 for its high-risk classes; no rung proves perception, which remains outside reach for any electronic-signature scheme.
+It does not eliminate the threat: the limits of a server-side commitment, and the degrees by which the optional rungs reduce the rendering trust base, are stated with the ladder (Section 6, Appendix A).
+A deployment that needs assurance that the Approver's authenticator confirmed a specific disclosure commitment SHOULD evaluate Rung 3 for its high-risk classes.

 11.2.
 Template Downgrade